Your First Ionic App: Angular

 <ion-tab-button tab="tab2"> <ion-icon name="images"></ion-icon> <ion-label>Gallery</ion-label> </ion-tab-button>

 That’s just the start of all the cool things we can do with Ionic.
-Up next, we’ll deploy the app to iOS and Android, then continue building the photo gallery.
+Up next, we’ll deploy the app to your iOS or Android device, then continue building the photo gallery.